XuuXiaolan/CodeRebirth/Plugin/Thunderstore/README.md

 **Testing:**

-- A Glitched NPC, Rodrigo.
+- A Glitched NPC, Rodrigo, Lizzie, Slayer.

+## Credits - Zort

+The 4 Instrument models and music from the game "Zort".

 ## Credits - Misc Models